KG-1510/318-Website/README.md

 # 318-Website

 A website for 318 Organization.
+Built using HTML and CSS.